ravinkaur1997/Calculator/README.md

-I have created a Calculator project using HTML, CSS and Javascript.
+I created a simple and intuitive layout that includes a display for input and output, a keypad for numbers and operations, and a toggle button for the theme.
+I use HTML and CSS to create the structure and style the calculator and Javascrpit for the functionality.

 Here are some sample screenshots: